-Accessories can be a great Christmas gift – the Stella McCartney Falabella tote bag has been at the top of my wishlist for the longest time now!
+When you’re trying to rack your brain for what to buy a vegan for Christmas, accessories can be a great gift.
+The Stella McCartney Falabella tote bag has been at the top of my wishlist for the longest time now!
 Maybe one day!
 For now, here are a few great vegan-friendly brands for handbags and watches.

 Travel: Elvis & Kresse